Ali Ibadi

-Ali Ibadi Jabbar Ghuraibawi (born 16 February 2000) is an Iraqi professional footballer who plays as a goalkeeper for Iraqi Stars League side Al-Minaa.
+Ali Ibadi Jabbar Ghuraibawi (born 16 February 2000) is an Iraqi professional footballer who plays as a goalkeeper for Iraqi Stars League side Karbala.

 Club career

 Ibadi started playing football at the Al-Quwa Al-Jawiya, At the end of 2017, the player rebelled against the technical staff and did not attend the team's daily training sessions.
 He was subsequently excluded, and then moved to Al-Naft and then to Al-Kahrabaa.
 On 20 April 2023, the player fainted during his team's match against Naft Al-Basra, due to him being fasting and the match being played under the scorching sun, which affected the player's physical and health condition.

 On 14 August 2024, he moved to Al-Quwa Al-Jawiya and signed a contract with the club.
 After one season, on 9 August 2025, he moved to Al-Minaa and the club officially announced his signing.

 International career

 Ibadi was first picked to represent Iraq in 2015, when the under-16 coach Qahtan Chathir selected him to be a part of his 23-man squad to play in 2015 WAFF U-16 Championship, which the team was able to win.
 He was also part of the team in the 2016 AFC U-16 Championship, which the team also won.
 He was also part of the team in the 2017 FIFA U-17 World Cup and performed well and was one of the most prominent players of the team in the tournament.
 In 2023, he was called up to the Iraq by coach Jesús Casas to participate in the 25th Arabian Gulf Cup, but he did not participate in the tournament.